-A former police officer, Lyn spent much of her early career fighting on behalf of human victims but it is for her work as an animal advocate that she has been honoured as a Member of the Order of Australia (AM); named one of Australia’s most influential women; and a state finalist for Australian of the Year.
+A former police officer, Lyn spent much of her early career fighting on behalf of human victims but it is for her work as an animal advocate that she has been honoured as a Member of the Order of Australia (AM); named one of Australia's most influential women; and a two-time state finalist for Australian of the Year.

 After 20 years in the South Australian Police Force, a chance reading of a magazine article about bear bile farming set Lyn on the path to animal advocacy.
 She worked with the Animals Asia Foundation on animal cruelty issues in South East Asia before joining Animals Australia in 2003.

 Lyn's investigations since then into Australia's live export trade have provided the Australian public, livestock producers and politicians an insight into the brutal treatment of Australian animals sent overseas for slaughter.
 Evidence gathered over 11 years in 16 countries has resulted in significant industry reform.
 Under Lyn's guidance, Animals Australia investigators continue to provide the only independent oversight of the live trade in importing countries.

-As Animals Australia’s Campaign Director, Lyn spearheaded strategic public awareness initiatives to shine a spotlight on the treatment of animals raised for food in factory farms, on dogs abused in the puppy factory trade, and more recently headed investigations exposing shocking cruelty in Australia’s greyhound racing industry.
+As Animals Australia's Strategic Director, Lyn spearheaded strategic public awareness initiatives to shine a spotlight on the treatment of animals raised for food in factory farms, on dogs abused in the puppy factory trade, and more recently headed investigations exposing shocking cruelty in Australia's greyhound racing industry.

 Lyn is also the Director of Animals International, the global arm of Animals Australia, collaborating with international colleague groups on universal animal cruelty issues from factory farming to live export.
 Her work has led to unprecedented animal welfare advancements in a number of countries, including in Jordan where she serves as Chief Adviser to the Princess Alia Foundation.